Skip to content

 ]

-Notice that the difference and percentage are always positive values, and the type denotes whether it is an increase or decrease.
+Notice that the difference and percentage are always positive values (or zero), and the type denotes whether it is an increase, decrease, or neither (identical).

 Made with 🦁💖🏳️🌈 by Davey Shafik.